Study in Singapore

 Universities in Singapore

-Of the 34 universities in Singapore, six of which are national, two feature in the 2014/15 QS World University Rankings®.
-Both of these, the National University of Singapore and Nanyang Technological University, are ranked within the top 50 in the world, offering courses in wide range of subjects to their student populations of over 30,000 each.
+There are 34 universities in Singapore, of which six are national.
+The two best known, the National University of Singapore (NUS) and Nanyang Technological University (NTU) both feature very highly in the QS World University Rankings® 2015/16, offering courses in a wide range of subjects to their student populations of over 30,000 each.

 National University of Singapore

-Singapore’s global superstar, the National University of Singapore (NUS) is currently ranked at 24th in the world and number one in the 2014 QS University Rankings: Asia.
-Within the QS World University Rankings by Subject, NUS displays a breadth of high performance few universities anywhere in the world can rival.
-The school is now ranked within the global top 10 for mechanical, chemical, civil and electrical engineering, architecture, biological sciences, chemistry, geography, environmental sciences, materials science, politics and linguistics.
-The school is also just outside the top 10 for business & management, computer science, statistics and modern languages.
+Singapore’s global superstar, the National University of Singapore is currently ranked 12th in QS World University Rankings, and first in the QS University Rankings: Asia 2015.
+Within the QS World University Rankings by Subject, NUS displays a breadth of high performance which can be rivalled by very few universities in the world.
+The school is now ranked third in the world for civil and structural engineering, and fourth in the World University Rankings by Faculty for engineering and technology.
+It’s also within the top 10 for natural sciences.

 Nanyang Technological University

-Singapore has more than one string to its bow however, and the National University of Singapore is closely followed by Nanyang Technological University (NTU), ranked 41st in the world.
-Subjects for which NTU ranks within the top 50 globally include accounting and finance; art & design; chemistry; computer science; communications and media studies; education; engineering; environmental sciences; linguistics; materials science; mathematics; physics; psychology and statistics.
-Continuing to develop, the school enrolled its first batch of students at its new Lee Kong Chian School of Medicine in the summer of 2013, as part of a collaboration with the UK’s Imperial College London.
+Singapore has more than one string to its bow, however, and the National University of Singapore is closely followed by Nanyang Technological University (NTU), which is ranked 13th in the world.
+Like NUS, it is highly regarded for its engineering courses, and is in the top 10 of the faculty rankings for engineering and technology, and the world rankings by subject for civil engineering.
+In recent developments, NTU enrolled the first batch of students at its new Lee Kong Chian School of Medicine in the summer of 2013, as part of a collaborative venture with the UK’s Imperial College London.

 Singapore Management University

-Offering a more specialized range of subjects, the Singapore Management University is also among Singapore’s best known institutions, ranking among the world’s leading providers of education in the fields of accounting and finance, computer science, economics, law and statistics.
+Offering a more specialized range of subjects, Singapore Management University is another of Singapore’s best known institutions, ranking among the world’s leading providers of education in the fields of accounting and finance, computer science, economics, law and statistics.
+While too specialized to be featured in the overall QS World University Rankings, it does place within the global top 50 for accounting and finance, and the top 100 for social sciences and management.

 Other international universities in Singapore